 1. Sign up for the free Prime trial

 If you're new to Amazon Prime, make sure you take advantage of the 30-day free Prime trial.
 And remember to cancel if you don't want a monthly bill for $14.99 when the trial ends.

 2. Google a product before buying

-Not every Prime Day 2022 deal is a winner, so make sure you compare prices online before you buy.
+Not every Prime Day 2023 deal is going to be a winner, so make sure you compare prices online before you buy.